matteo-prosperi/BrainCrushers/BrainCrushers/wwwroot/about.md

 _Brain Crushers_ is an experimental project by [Matteo Prosperi](https://www.linkedin.com/in/matteoprosperi/).

-The _Brain Crushers_'s source code can be found on [GitHub](https://github.com/matteo-prosperi/BrainCrushers).
+The _Brain Crushers_' source code can be found on [GitHub](https://github.com/matteo-prosperi/BrainCrushers).

 ## Third party acknowledgements